ChristyTropila/SuperheroRuby/README.md

 7. rake db:start    -will run the program
 8. Follow the prompts and enjoy a simple game on the CLI!

-### User Stories

-* As a user, I want to be able to enter my name to retrieve my records
-* As a user, I want to be able to create one or more Superheros
-* As a user, I should be able to assign Superheros superpowers and organizations
-* As a user, I want to be able to edit or delete my choices

 ## Technology Stack Used
 1) Visual Studio Code